nikkirubinstein/Intro-to-programming-concepts/content/data-structures.md

 ## Dictionaries

 The final data structure we will look at is dictionaries.
 Dictionaries are unique to the Python programming language and contain pairs of variables: values and keys.
-When we created vectors, we could refer to an element by its number in the vector.
-In contrast dictionaries are unordered and you look up elements by their key.
+When we created vectors, we referred to each element by its position number in the vector.
+In contrast, dictionaries are unordered and you refer to elements by their key.
 Much like opening a dictionary, where the word is the key and the definition is the value.

 <br>